How to Shop for a Loan Officer

 Why should I choose your company?

 Listen to the answer to this question to see if it extends beyond just rates and fees.
-Most lenders will tell you they have the best rates and fees, but not all can offer things like 14-day closings, rate locks even before you’ve found a property or a specialty in poor credit or self-employed loans.
+Most lenders will tell you they have the best rates and fees on the market, but not all can offer things like 14-day closings, rate locks even before you’ve found a property or a specialty in poor credit or self-employed loans.

 Their answers should reflect that they are listening to your questions.
 For example, if you have excellent credit and a 20% down payment, the loan officer shouldn’t be telling what a great FHA lender they are.